ZuzanaHarcarikova/Pizza-Sales-Analysis/README.md

 I have performed exploratory data analysis (EDA) using Python.
   1. I have quickly verified the structure of the data to analyze.
-  2. I have identified data types and chosed appropriate analysis methods.
+  2. I have identified data types and chosen appropriate analysis methods.
-  3. I have determine whether I need to handle NULL values.
+  3. I have determined whether I need to handle NULL values.
 No NULL values were found.
-  4. I have determined wheter I need to perform type conversions.
+  4. I have determined whether I need to perform type conversions.
 As there are date formats with datatype OBJECT, conversion will be necessary.
   5. I replaced the values in the size column from short codes s, m, and l to their full forms: Small, Medium, and Large.
 This step will ensure clarity and readability, better presentation      in reports and charts, improved interpretability for others, and consistency across the project.
   6. The output from Python is a CSV file, cleaned_pizza_sales.csv.
 I will utilize this cleaned dataset to load into Power BI for creating an interactive dashboard.